Universal Outlier Hypothesis Testing: Universal Outlier Hypothesis Testing

-\tdblue{Example 1 shows explicitly that when neither $\mu$ nor $\pi$ is known, it is impossible to construct a test that achieves $2 B \left( \mu, \pi \right)$ universally.
+Example 1 shows explicitly that when neither $\mu$ nor $\pi$ is known, it is impossible to construct a test that achieves $2 B \left( \mu, \pi \right)$ universally.
 In fact, the example shows that had we insisted on achieving the best error exponent of $2 B \left( \mu, \pi \right)$ for some pairs of $\mu, \pi,$ it might not be possible to achieve even {\em positive} error exponents for some other pairs of $\mu, \pi$.
 This motivates us to seek instead a test that yields just a positive (no matter how small) error exponent $\alpha \left( \delta, (\mu, \pi) \right) > 0$ for {\em every} $\mu, \pi$, $\mu \neq \pi,$ i.e., achieving universally exponential consistency.
-We argue that without knowing either $\mu$ or $\pi$, it is not even clear that such a lesser objective could be fulfilled.} \tdblue{It might be true that $\frac{1}{M} \mu + \frac{M-1}{M} \pi$ can be efficiently estimated by just averaging the observations in all coordinates.
-However, since $\mu$ is unknown and can be any distribution (distinct from $\pi$), there is no universal way to use that estimate to efficiently guess $\pi$.} One of our main contributions in this paper is \tdblue{to show} that our proposed universal test in (\ref{eqn-univ-detector-2}) and (\ref{eqn-univ-detector-U}) is indeed {\em universally exponentially consistent for every fixed $M$.} We also characterize the error exponent achievable by our proposed universal test. \begin{theorem} Our proposed universal test $\delta$ in (\ref{eqn-univ-detector-2}) and (\ref{eqn-univ-detector-U}) is universally exponentially consistent.
+One of our main contributions in this paper is to show that GL tests are indeed {\em universally exponentially consistent} under various settings, including the current single outlier setting for every {\em fixed} $M$. \begin{theorem} The GL test $\delta$ in (\ref{eqn-univ-detector-2}) is universally exponentially consistent.
 Furthermore, for every pair of distributions $\mu, \pi, \mu \neq \pi$, it holds that

 where the minimum above is over the set of $\left( q_1, \ldots, q_{ M} \right)$ such that

 \end{theorem}